Updated May 17, 2021

 Send with a Clip (formerly SnapMoney) is a fancier version of send money, as we can include themes, photos, 10-second videos, or a 60-second recording with our amount.
 This is mainly used for special occasions or if we just want to create a different experience with our cash gifts.

-The red packet is said to be the Chinese cash gift for special occasions – a token of luck, life and happiness.
-However, the main practical feature we have for this is the option for multiple recipients of Send Money.
+The red packet or Ang Pao is said to be the Chinese cash gift for special occasions – a token of luck, life, and happiness.
+During Christmastime, this transforms to Pamasko.
+Nevertheless, the main practical feature we have for this is the option for multiple recipients of Send Money.

 If you need to give multiple people the same amount of money, then this is useful.
 Sometimes you may also want to randomize the amount of your cash gifts between multiple people.
 This also works wonderfully for this purpose.

-Bank Transfers earn another mention in here since you can also deposit to 30 Bancnet partner bank accounts (even Paymaya and Coins.ph) without fees, until Nov 1, 2020.
-After Nov 1, GCash will be charging Php 15 per transfer.
+Bank Transfers earn another mention here since you can also deposit to all Bancnet partner bank accounts (even GrabPay, Paymaya, and Coins.ph).
+GCash will be charging Php 15 per transfer.

 However, if you are a new GCash user, you can only transfer up to Php 20000 per day, but as you use Bank Transfer the limit goes up gradually until a limit of Php 50000 per day is reached.